-Multiple Survival Surgery
+Multiple Survival Surgeries

 Regardless of whether the surgery is categorized as major1 or minor, multiple survival surgical procedures on a single animal should be evaluated to determine their impact on the animal’s well-being.